November 7th - Pomona, California -

 No, your eyes are not deceiving you, and yes those are beautiful white fluffy clouds.
 It's a gorgeous clear day here in Reading.
 The sun is out and the

 temperature is perfect.
 It rained all last night and we had heard that the rain wasn't going to stop for four long days.
 Hooray!
-The weatherman was wrong
+The weatherman was wrong!!!
+No

-again.
-No rain after Saturday and no hail at all, Yikes!
+rain after Saturday and no hail at all, Yikes!
 One newscast said large hail is to be expected.
-We had a great camping area in a field with a fairly solid
+We had a great camping area in a field with a fairly solid ground

-ground and beautiful trees all around us.
-This is a great time to be here on the east Coast.
+and beautiful trees all around us.
+This is a great time to be here on the East Coast.
 All of the leaves are turning colors.
-Being from good old California
+Being from good old California we

 leaves turn for the Fall.
 There were still a zillion butterflies all around as well.
 We even had one hang out with us in our trailer for awhile.
 There wasn't too much